razvanbalasa40/-Not-Racist/README.md

 # -Not-Racist

-No black people were hurt in this project.
+No black people were hurt in this project, neither asians..